TheJoboReal/Noter/Kunstig inteligens/Q-Learning.md

  **Disadvantages of Q-Learning**
 - Drawback of using actual samples.
 Think about the situation of robot learning, for instance.
 The hardware for robots is typically quite expensive, subject to deterioration, and in need of meticulous upkeep.
 The expense of fixing a robot system is high.
 - Instead of abandoning reinforcement learning altogether, we can combine it with other techniques to alleviate many of its difficulties.
 [Deep learning](https://www.geeksforgeeks.org/introduction-deep-learning/) and reinforcement learning are one common combo.
+- Tends to overestimate action values in stochastic or noisy environments.

 #### Temporal Difference or TD-Update
 The Temporal Difference or TD-Update rule can be represented as follows: